meteor/meteor/packages/stream-server/README.md

 3. Activate your custom stream server.

-    In `.meteor/packages` move your package before packages:
+    In the `.meteor/packages` place your package name before packages:

     * `meteor-tools`
     * `ddp`